YR/component/README.md

 Due to the synchronous, blocking nature of React's `renderToString()`, it is important to optimize component rendering as much as possible when rending on the server.
 The following steps have been taken to speed up rendering:

 - link to minified production bundle of `React` (available as `component.React`) to avoid calls to `process.env.NODE_ENV` and other costly development-only code
-- treat all components as *stateless functions*, skipping instantiation via `class` inheritance or `React.createClass`
+- treat all components as *stateless functions*, avoiding the costs of instantiation via `class` inheritance or `React.createClass`

-Check out this presentation by [Sasha Aickin](https://www.youtube.com/watch?feature=player_embedded&v=PnpfGy7q96U) for more great performance tips.
+> Check out this presentation by [Sasha Aickin](https://www.youtube.com/watch?feature=player_embedded&v=PnpfGy7q96U) for more great performance tips.

 ### About component specifications

 **Component** aims to provide a performant, seamless interface for React component creation on the server and in the browser.
-In the browser, components subclass `React.Component` "under the hood", while on the server, instantiation is avoided altogether by treating all components as [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
-In order to use the same `specification` for both these use cases, `render()` must always receive `props` and `state`, regardless of whether `this.props` or `this.state` exist.
+In the browser, components subclass `React.Component` *under the hood*, while on the server, instantiation is avoided altogether by treating all components as [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
+In order to use the same `specification` for both these use cases, `render()` should always accept `props` and `state`, regardless of whether `this.props` or `this.state` exist.
 Since lifecycle methods are never called on the server, `this.props` and `this.state` will still need to be referenced in these cases.

 ### About mixins